Just as your homeowners insurance may cover unexpected costs, so too your car insurance could have hidden benefits.

 In fact, comprehensive coverage will pay for damages from a wide variety of natural disasters, from wildfires and earthquakes to windstorms.

-Of course, it doesn’t have to be people rioting that damages your car in order for you to be covered.
+Of course, it doesn’t have to be rioters that damages your car in order for you to be covered.

 Vandalism for any reason can trigger an insurance claim.
 That could include slashed tires, a keyed door or graffiti spray-painted on the side.
 However, you’ll need comprehensive coverage to file a claim, and don’t forget that your deductible will apply.